Jt80149/dotfiles/README.md

 For my script that prompt that was used was "symbolically link the .bashrc file in your dotfiles repository to the users home directory to remind the user to reload their environment (with source or by loggin>
 Picture is included as i helped the AI by giving it different prompts and to complete the script and make sure it was getting done correctly (Hopefully)

+Instructor notes on things that were missed & could be improved in Task 2:

+(-1) no bashrc or bash_aliases file in repo

+(-1) no script in repo

 -------------------------------------------------------------------------------------------------------------
 ## Dotfiles Task 3 / sys-installs